shimantodevjs/shimantodevjs/README.md

 <img src="https://user-images.githubusercontent.com/88898454/162613510-d24014b6-b4ea-4f67-ba4a-19b4d956ceab.png"/>

-I'm Nahid Hasan, a Front-end developer currently living in Russia.
+I'm Nahid Hasan, a Front-end developer currently living in Bangladesh.
 Welcome to my GitHub profile!

 #### 🌱 I’m currently learning: Next JS & Typescript
 #### 💬 Ask me about: Javascript and React
-#### 📚 Graduated from Lobachevsky University
+#### 📚 Graduated from Lobachevsky University,Russia

-I am a Creative Person,with experience in building responsive and accessible web applications using HTML, CSS, and React js.
+I am a Creative Person,with experience in building responsive and accessible web applications using React js.
 My passion is creating beautiful and functional user interfaces that improve people's lives.I am a fast learner,as a web developer i believe i should be like water. as water shape into any thing you pour into, i should be ready to accept new technologies and adapt to it

 #### Skills